catgriffin85/pp4-serenity-escape-spa/README.md

 Thorough testing was a crucial part of this project to ensure functionality, usability, and reliability.
 I implemented a range of testing methods to identify and resolve issues at different stages of development.
 These included manual testing for user experience, functional testing to confirm that features behaved as intended, and debugging to address any errors or inconsistencies.

-This section outlines the tests conducted during the project, the issues identified, and the steps taken to resolve them.
-Additionally, I highlight any limitations discovered during testing and suggest potential areas for future improvement.
+This section outlines the different tests conducted on the project, any issues identified, and the steps taken to resolve them.

 <strong>Lighthouse</strong>